TheThalek/SonarPublish/README.md

 # GstSonarPublish

 ## Overview
-GstSonarPublish is the result from a specialization project aimed at enabling real-time access to point clouds generated using multi-beam echo sounders.
+GstSonarPublish is the result from a master thesis aimed at enabling real-time access to point clouds generated using multi-beam echo sounders.
 It is an extension of the GstSonar and Gstreamer plugins developed by Eelume AS.
 The project introduces a new sink element, SonarPublish, which extracts sonar data from SBD files or directly from the Eely robot via a TCP connection.
-This data is then published to other programs on your PC.
-Additionally, a Python server is included to demonstrate how to read data from the GstSonarPublish code.
+This data is then georeferenced, by transforming the sonar's point cloud from being referenced wrt. the sonar, to the NED and ECEF frames.
+And then the data is published to other programs locally on your PC or other PCs on your nerwork.
+Additionally, Python servers is included to demonstrate how to read data from the GstSonarPublish code.
 This server serves as a foundation for further development, such as adding visualization capabilities for the sonar data.

 ## System Requirements
+You need two PCs (Or one if publishing locally)
+One Publisher PC (PubPC) and one Subscriber PC (SubPC).

+PubPC:
 - Windows PC with WSL2
 - Note: The project is not compatible with native Windows environments due to its reliance on Unix Servers for data transfer.

-- Important: There have been instances where WSL2 encountered issues connecting to the Windows network, which may affect connectivity with the Eely robot.
-Users should be aware of potential network connectivity challenges when using WSL2 and plan their setup accordingly.
-Using a Linux PC could be a solution to this problem
+SubPC:
+- When publishing to other PCs, you also need one of these, to run the subscriber code on.
+- Can be any OS supported by ZeroMQ and Protobuf (libraries used for pub/sub in system)

 ## Structure
-The project consists of two main components, in addition to a folder with SBD test files:
+The project consists of two folders, in addition to a folder with SBD test files:
-1. **GstSonarPublish**: Handles the extraction and publication of sonar data.
-2. **Python Server**: A server script for receiving and processing the published sonar data.
+1. **SonarPublish**: The code extracting data from robot, georeferencing it and publishing the data to subscriber.
+2. **Subscriber**: Subscriber files for receiving data.
+Subscriber_ECEF_VisualizingGeorefData.py for visualizing the ECEF referenced point cloud, Subscriber_NED_VisualizingGeorefData_FakingTheShify.py for visualizing the NED referenced point cloud.
+There is also a test-folder containing subscribers visualizing the telemetry data from Eely.

 ## Setup and Installation
 ### Python Server